joaomelo/lib-template/README.md

 For that last part to work, you must save your [npm key as a secreted](https://help.github.com/en/actions/language-and-framework-guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry) in the repo settings.

 That workflow makes the master branch very sensitive.
 It is essential to keep ongoing development in secondary branches.
-Maybe consider even [restricting pushes to master](https://help.github.com/en/github/administering-a-repository/enabling-branch-restrictions) and use "pull requests" with test conditions.
+Maybe consider even [restricting pushes to master](https://help.github.com/en/github/administering-a-repository/enabling-branch-restrictions) and enforce "pull requests" with test conditions.

-If you don't like that approach make sure to delete the `.github` folder or adjust the trigger event in the `npm-publish` file to the desired flag.
+If you don't like that approach make sure to delete the `.github` folder or adjust the trigger event in the `npm-publish` file.

 # Editor Configuration